openhealthcare/opal/doc/docs/guides/pathways.md

 });
 ```

-oWe can pass in custom controllers to individual steps.
+We can pass in custom controllers to individual steps.
 Custom
 controllers are sandboxed, they share `scope.editing` with other scopes but
 nothing else.